Norm convergence of multiple ergodic averages on amenable groups: Metastability of averages for finite complexity systems

 \section{Metastability of averages for finite complexity systems}

-We come to the proof of the main result.
-Instead of Theorem~\ref{thm:polynomial-norm-convergence} we consider the following quantitative statement that is strictly stronger in the same way as the quantitative von Neumann Theorem~\ref{thm:vn-quan} is strictly stronger than the finitary von Neumann Theorem~\ref{thm:vn-fin}. \begin{theorem} For every complexity $\cplx\in\N$ and every $\epsilon>0$ there exists $K_{\cplx,\epsilon}\in\N$ such that for every function $F \from \N \to \N$ and every $M \in \N$ there exists a tuple of natural numbers
+We come to the proof of the norm convergence result.
+Walsh's approach to this problem involves a quantitative statement that is stronger than Theorem~\ref{thm:norm-convergence} in the same way as the quantitative von Neumann Theorem~\ref{thm:vn-quan} is stronger than the finitary von Neumann Theorem~\ref{thm:vn-fin}.
+We use the notation